Refine your search:

 Center for Computational Science & e-Systems

-Research on advanced computational science for nuclear applications, based on "the plan to achieve the mid- and long-term goal of the Japan Atomic Energy Agency", has been performed by Center for Computational Science & e-Systems (CCSE), Japan Atomic Energy Agency.
+Research on advanced computational science for nuclear applications, based on "the plan to achieve the medium- and long-term goal of the Japan Atomic Energy Agency", has been performed by Center for Computational Science & e-Systems (CCSE), Japan Atomic Energy Agency.
 CCSE established a committee consisting of external experts and authorities which evaluates and advises toward the future research and development.
-This report summarizes the results of the R&D performed by CCSE in FY2021 (April 1st, 2021 - March 31st, 2022) and their evaluation by the committee.
+This report summarizes the results of the R&D performed by CCSE in FY2023 (April 1st, 2023 - March 31st, 2024) and their evaluation by the committee.

 Journal Articles